tthmok/599.90/project.md

 **Presentation - 20%.** Develop a 10 minute presentation (PPT) for the final class.
 You may show your video and/or discuss your prototype/experience.
 Ensure that you describe "what you would do next" if you had another 6 months.
 Also, expect 5 minutes of questions after your presentation.

 **Assessment.** I will use all four of these components in your final assessment.
 Because I asked for a rubric for each project (and each rubric is slightly different), I will weight components of your report differently depending on the project (most of the rubrics made reference only to the report itself).
 I have included percentage weighting above as a rough guide.

-## N.B.: Independent Projects

-If you are a graduate student with a thesis project or thesis idea, or you are an undergraduate student interested in pursuing a research publication in this domain, please speak to me separately.
-We can arrange for a project to be scoped in size appropriate for a publication.